kpassapk/orgstar/README.md

 (org/select "server.org" '(and (level 1) (todo "TODO")))
 ;=> [{:title "Quadlets" :level 1 :todo "TODO" :tags #{} :properties {:CUSTOM_ID "quadlets"} ...}]
 ```

-Keys are downcased.
-A keyword the file writes once is a string, one it
-writes twice is a vector in file order.
-A `#+name:` or `#+caption:`
-looks the same and is not a file keyword: it belongs to the block or
-table below it, and is read there.

 Pass a collection of files and the answer is a map from file to result,
 read in a single round trip: